the-technat/dotfiles/README.md

 ## Git

-The gitconfig assume the above SSH setup.
+The gitconfig assumes the above SSH setup.
 Apart from this, you can add custom git config to `~/.gitcustom` and it's included without the need to commit something to the repo and thus applying to all machines.

 </details>